-Finding: We interviewed the Business Unit Analyst of the Transit Division and determined that OCTA's Motor and Commuter Bus services operate over HIB lanes that appear consistent with the FTA's definition of HIB lanes.
+Finding: We interviewed the Principal Operations Analyst and determined that OCTA's Motor Bus services operate over HIB lanes that appear consistent with the FTA's definition of HIB lanes.
 No exceptions were noted as a result of this procedure.